Larmor Radius Calculator

 where

-• v is the component of velocity perpendicular to the magnetic field (m/s)
+• v is the component of velocity perpendicular to the magnetic field in meters per second (m/s)

-• B is the magnetic field strength (tesla, T)
+• B is the magnetic field strength in tesla (T)

 The same relationship can be written in MathML as: